christophernhill/mitrc/index.md

-This page provides a summary list and contact links for some key computing hardware (physical and virtual) resources that are available to support campus research.
+This page provides a summary list and contact links for some key computing and storage hardware (physical and virtual) resources that are available to support campus research.

 ## MIT cloud credits program